 - Your nearest living relative

-The doctor must give priority to the people at the top of the list.
+The doctor must prioritize the people at the top of the list.
 For example, if you don’t have a legal guardian or a medical power of attorney, your doctor will consult first with your spouse.
-If your spouse is deceased, then the doctor will consult with your adult children.
+The doctor will consult with your adult children if your spouse is deceased.

 - Your relative (by blood or marriage)